 Traditionally, most companies analyze the company's performance by assessing financial aspects, but financial indicators alone do not show a balanced performance of the company based on critical success factors.
 According to V. Boguslauskas, G. Jagelavičiaus (2002, p.
 64), the balance in the model of balanced efficiency indicators is primarily the balance of financial and non-financial aspects.
-It is said that financial performance indicators evaluate performance in terms of money, while non-financial performance indicators mostly determine the future financial performance of the company (Lee, Sai On Ko, 2002, p.
+It is said that financial performance indicators mostly determine the future financial performance of the company (Lee, Sai On Ko, 2002, p.
 70).